kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/faqs-diskquota.md

 # Check Disk Quota

-Each user is provided 50 GB (gigabytes) of storage accessible from within JupyterHub.
-This storage is provisioned the first time you access JupyterHub and will be deleted one semester after your last active course.
-If you wish to retain your data, it's highly recommended that you make regular [backups](/jupyterhub/faqs/spacemanagement#back-up-to-a-zip-archive).
+Each user is granted a finite amount of persistent storage space accessible in JupyterHub at the home directory `/home/jovyan` (and across each project that you may be using JupyterHub).
+For an exact amount, please reference the appropriate JupyterHub information on the [Getting Access](/jupyterhub/gettingaccess) page.

-To check how much of your 50 GB you are consuming:
+To check how much of your persistent home directory storage that you are consuming:

 1. From the **Launcher** page select **Terminal**.
 ![Launch Terminal](/images/jupyterhub/faq-space1.png)